tzschmidt/PlanMerger/encodings/merger/approach1/README.md

 # Approach 1

 Merger encodings do not include benchmarks and should be run with a fitting benchmark and horizon.
 Expects input plans in the form of occurs1(...).
 Identical Versions with different instances are noted with \_N.
-Parameter #const horizon=10. needs to be set in the benchmarks or be taken into account in the command. benchmark.lp files in this directory are only for testing and will be removed later.
+Parameter "#const horizon=10." needs to be set in the benchmarks or be taken into account in the command.
+For A-domain benchmarks "adomain." must be set in the benchmark. benchmark.lp files in this directory are only for testing and will be removed later.
 For finished benchmarks check /instances/benchmarks/

 - **Version 1**